zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 The following Node.js versions are supported to run Zowe.
 See the [Hardware and software prerequisites](#hardware-and-software-prerequisites) section for the prerequisites that are required by Zowe.

 The corresponding [IBM Knowledge Center for Node.js - z/OS](https://www.ibm.com/support/knowledgecenter/SSWLKB/welcome_nodesdk_family.html) lists all the prerequisites for Node.js.
 Some software packages, which might be listed as prerequisites there, are **NOT** required by Zowe.
 Specifically, you do **NOT** need to install Python, Make, Perl, or C/C++ runtime or compiler.

+Integrated Cryptographic Service Facility (ICSF) is required for Node.js to operate successfully on z/OS.
+If you have not configured your z/OS environment for ICSF see [z/OS Cryptographic Services ICSF Administrators Guide](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.1.0/com.ibm.zos.v2r1.csfb300/toc.htm).
+To see whether ICSF has been started check whether the started task `ICSF` is active.

  If you can run `node --version` successfully, you have installed the prerequisites required by Zowe.

 - Node.js Version 6
     - z/OS V2R2 with PTF UI46658 or z/OS V2R3